 Blue Scandinavian Kitchen

 As you can see in the Recess Blue kitchen, the muted blues lend a sense of calm to the kitchen design.
 This Scandinavian kitchen color design refreshes it with brightness and boldness.
 The blue contrasts perfectly with the light walls and wood backsplash of the kitchen cabinets while remaining refined and sophisticated.
-Combined with stainless steel countertops, it creates a modern Scandinavian kitchen with a unique color palette.
+Combined with stainless steel countertops, it creates a modern blue Scandinavian kitchen with a unique color palette.

 Green Scandinavian Kitchen